benchmarking-suite/benchsuite-scheduler/README.rst

 Documentation
 =============
-The user manual and the developer guides of the Benchmarking Suite are available at http://benchmarking-suite.readthedocs.io/en/latest/
+User and technical documenation is available at http://benchmarking-suite.readthedocs.io/.

 Support
 =======